Rigidity in etale motivic stable homotopy theory: Introduction

-\begin{remark*}[étale finiteness] We call a scheme $X$ \emph{étale finite} if for every finite type scheme $Y/X$ there exists $n$ such that every finitely presented, qcqs étale $Y$-scheme $Z$ satisfies $\cd(Z) := \cd_\et(Z) \le n$.
-We call $X$ \emph{locally étale finite} if it admits an étale cover by étale finite schemes.
-This holds for example if $X$ is of finite type over a field of finite virtual étale cohomological dimension (this includes all finite fields, separably closed fields, numbers fields, and $\R$) or $\Z$.
+\begin{remark*}[$p$-étale finiteness] We call a scheme $X$ \emph{$p$-étale finite} if for every finite type scheme $Y/X$ there exists $n$ such that every finitely presented, qcqs étale $Y$-scheme $Z$ satisfies $\cd_p(Z) \le n$.
+We call $X$ \emph{locally $p$-étale finite} if it admits an étale cover by $p$-étale finite schemes.
+This holds for example if $X$ is of finite type over a field of finite virtual $p$-étale cohomological dimension (this includes all finite fields, separably closed fields, numbers fields, and $\R$) or $\Z$.
+We call a scheme (locally) étale finite if it is (locally) $p$-étale finite for all primes $p$.
 See Definitions \ref{def:uniformly-bounded} and \ref{def:etale-finite} and Examples \ref{ex:uniformly-bounded-dim} and \ref{ex:etale-finite}. \end{remark*}

 With the above theorem at hand, we of course find that $[\1, \1]_{\SH_\et(X)_p^\comp} \wequi [\1, \1]_{\SH(X_\et^\hyp)_p^\comp}$.
 This is significant, since the left hand side is a priori much more complicated than the right hand side, which is basically controlled by étale cohomology of $X$ and the classical stable homotopy groups.
 In general, one expects to learn essentially everything about a category $\scr C$ by studying $\scr C_p^\comp$ for all $p$, and also the rationalization $\scr C_\Q$.
 Since $\SH_\et(X)_\Q \wequi \DM_\et(X, \Q) \wequi \DM(X, \Q)$ is reasonably well understood, one might hope to patch together all of these computations to determine $[\1, \1]_{\SH_\et(X)}$; this was the original aim of the article.
 It has been fulfilled as follows.